josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_holding_a_weapon_you_don’t_understand.md

 They push counterterrorism against the left while walking away untouched.

 Antifascist solidarity resists this by naming plainly:
-- Who benefits from silence.
+- Who benefits from silence
-- Who is shielded by “neutral” moderation.
+- Who is shielded by “neutral” moderation
-- Who suffers the kickback of power misused.
+- Who suffers the kickback of power misused

 ¡No pasarán!
 Haddaway, man.

-⸻
+---

-## Community as Weapon
+## 🫂 Community as Weapon

 Solidarity is not metaphorical here.
 It is structural.

-- A neighbour who refuses to look away.
+- A neighbour who refuses to look away
-- A culture that remembers rhythms of defiance.
+- A culture that remembers rhythms of defiance
-- A crowd that chants together until the line holds.
+- A crowd that chants together until the line holds

 Where fascists try to isolate, solidarity redistributes the recoil.
 The weapon kicks, but the whole community absorbs the weight.

-⸻
+---

-## Closing Note
+## 🧾 Closing Note

 Those who grasp tools of repression without comprehension will always face recoil.
 Antifascists, by contrast, know the weight of history, the rhythm of solidarity, and the cadence of refusal.